Rotating savings and credit association: Structure

 Meetings can be regular or tied to seasonal cash flow cycles in rural communities.
 These usually coincide with the crop harvest for farmers and pay dates for the employed members where people have sure funds on hand.
 A slot is equivalent to one periodic money withdrawal.
-To determine the order of money distribution among members, a drawing of slot is done and agreed prior to the start of periodic fund accumulation.
-Depending on the intended purpose, a member can swap his slot with another through mutual agreement.
-Such switching of slots is allowed prior to the fund accumulation or before the periodic money withdrawal.
+To determine the order of money distribution among members, a drawing of slots is done and agreed upon before the start of periodic fund accumulation.
+A member can swap his slot with another through mutual agreement depending on the intended purpose.
+Such slot switching is allowed before the fund accumulation or periodic money withdrawal.
 A member who availed more than one slot may have the reserved right to choose the other slot pay date.
-Nevertheless, the organizer should be informed of the changes prior to the pay process to avoid confusion.
+Nevertheless, to avoid confusion, the organizer should be informed of the changes before the payment process.
 Each member contributes the same amount at each meeting, and one member takes the whole sum once.
-As a result, each member is able to access a larger sum of money during the life of the ROSCA, and use it for whatever purpose she or he wishes.
+As a result, each member can access a larger sum of money during the life of the ROSCA and use it for whatever purpose she or he wishes.
 This method of saving is a popular alternative to the risks of saving at home, where family and relatives may demand access to savings.

-Every transaction is seen by every member during the meetings.
-Since no money has to be retained inside the group, no records have to be kept.
-Though some maintain a crude list of slots.
-These characteristics make the system a model of transparency and simplicity that is well adapted to communities with low levels of literacy and weak systems for protecting collective property rights.
+Every member sees every transaction during the meetings.
+Since no money has to be retained inside the group, no records must be kept.
+However, some maintain a crude list of slots.
+These characteristics make the system a model of transparency and simplicity well adapted to communities with low literacy levels and weak systems for protecting collective property rights.

 The system further reduces the risk to members because it is time limited—typically lasting no more than six months.
 Each member receives at least once the amount collected.
-This reduces the size of the loss, should someone take funds early and not pay back.
+This reduces the size of the loss should someone take funds early and not pay back.

 In addition to their simplicity of structure, ROSCAs compensate when two key conditions exist, which make them competitive alternative financial products, even in relatively sophisticated economies: